-Enter any adjustment for amounts reported on Schedule D, Form 4684, or Form 4797 for the activity on line 16 instead.
+Enter any adjustment for amounts reported on Schedule D, Form 4684, or Form 4797 for the activity on line 16 instead of line 19.

 Line 20-Circulation Costs

 Note.
 Do not make this adjustment for costs for which you elected the optional 3-year write-off for the regular tax.